apache/flink/docs/dev/table/catalog.md

 Note that we only covers most commonly used data types for now.

-The following limitations in Hive's data types that will impact the mapping between Flink and Hive if you choose to use `HiveCatalog`.
+The following limitations in Hive's data types impact the mapping between Flink and Hive:

 \* maximum length is 255